Correa, Altuve, Astros rout Red Sox 8-2, take 2-0 ALDS lead

 Red Sox right fielder Mookie Betts had an error that looked like it was pulled from a blooper reel earlier in the sixth when he caught a fly ball by Bregman then simply lost the ball as he tried to throw it back in.
 Betts looked confused as the ball dribbled away from him and he was charged with an error, allowing a run to score.

-Keuchel, the 2015 AL Cy Young Award winner, known as much for his beard as his devastating sinker, was cheered on by Houston's other famous bearded superstar as Rockets guard James Harden watched from a front-row seat behind home plate.

-Keuchel's father, Dennis, also was in attendance and multiple television shots showed him looking a mixture of excited and nervous as he gazed at his son's work.

-The left-hander had trouble settling in early and after needing 30 pitches to get through the second inning, it looked like his third postseason start might be a short one.
+Left-hander Keuchel had trouble settling in early and after needing 30 pitches to get through the second inning, it looked like this start might be a short one.
 But he struck out the last two batters of that inning as the first of 13 straight he retired.

-Keuchel exited to a standing ovation after walking Hanley Ramirez with two outs in the sixth inning.

-Altuve, who hit .346 this year, kept punishing pitchers.
-After singling in his first two trips to the plate, giving him five hits in the series, the Red Sox had seen enough and intentionally walked him in the fourth.
-That drew a loud chorus of boos from the home crowd, which greeted Altuve with a standing ovation in his first at-bat.